conan-io/conan/README.rst

       remove     Remove any folder from your local/remote store search     show local/remote packages
       test       build and run your package test.
-Must have conanfile.py with "test" upload     uploads a conanfile or package binaries from the local store to any remote. user       shows or change the current user
+Must have conanfile.py with "test" upload     uploads a conanfile or binary packages from the local store to any remote. user       shows or change the current user

 License